Updated: Nov 8, 2022

 Parents, do your kids respond with blank stares and fidgeting when you raise the topic of maybe going on some college visits?
 We know college seems about a million years away, but before you'll know it, it will be your senior year in the blink of an eye.
 Here are some tips on how you can get started exploring.

 1. Observe yourself.
-Figure out which classroom style works for you by noting how you feel in your classes.
+Figure out which classroom-style works for you by noting how you feel in your classes.
 Are you dreading stepping into your history class, where time seems to stand still?
 Do you find yourself amazed at how quickly those chemistry experiments make time fly?
 Is there a pattern behind the classes you love vs the ones that bore you to tears?
 Colleges offer a variety of learning environments from massive lecture halls to tiny Socratic seminars, from theoretical learning to outside of the classroom hands-on application.
-So, start observing: which learning and classroom style works for you?
+So, start observing: which learning and classroom-style work for you?

 For a large public university, check out UCI or UCLA.
 For a medium-sized private university, check out Chapman or LMU.
 For a tiny private university, check out Soka University.